LuigiSiddhart/Medical-Imaging-gradnorm/README.md

 segmentation.
 The used net is U-Net, in an encoder decoder architecture in which the encoder is characterized with a backbone realized with SE-Net.

+The default parameters used is shown in config.py